biomedbigdata/website/content/authors/amit_fenn/_index.md

 weight: 15
 ---

-I'm a PhD candidate at the chair of Experimental Bioinformatics at TUM.
+Amit Fenn was a PhD candidate at the chair of Experimental Bioinformatics at TUM.
 My project is the study of alternative splicing in heart and kidney using machine learning to analyze multi-omics data.
-I studied cellular biology, specializing in the mitochondria, during my Master's at LMU.
-For my Master's thesis, I explored splicing within ribosomal protein genes, in the context of the biogenesis of mitochondria.
+He studied cellular biology, specializing in the mitochondria, during his Master's at LMU.
+For his Master's thesis, I explored splicing within ribosomal protein genes, in the context of the biogenesis of mitochondria.
+Amit Fenn is now working as a research associate in the group of Lara Urban at Helmholtz / TUM.